ylipacbio/IsoSeq-3.0/README.md

         </option>
 ```

-**Note** If you only want to run IsoSeq Classify without Cluster, please
+**Note**: If you only want to run IsoSeq Classify without Cluster, please
 create a xml for IsoSeq Classify Only.

 ```